NISA

 The fishing community has been a key stakeholder in the development of the NISA project from the outset.
 Engagement with the fishing community commenced in 2019, when only a concept layout was available.

 We have been in ongoing contact with the fishing industry in relation to potential concerns and issues.
-This feedback was central to how the current project design has evolved.
+This feedback has influenced how the project design evolved.

-Each of the layout concepts considered during the design process take into account issues such as turbine layout orientation, turbine spacing and array locations as they relate to existing fishing practices.
-We endeavour where possible to adapt our design and processes to allow NISA and the fishing community to successfully share the area of the sea being considered.
-As our design progresses, we will be better informed on how the project will interact with local fisheries.
+Each of the layout concepts considered during the design process has taken into account issues such as turbine layout orientation, turbine spacing and array locations as they relate to existing fishing practices.
+We endeavoured to adapt our design and processes to allow NISA and the fishing community to successfully share the area of the sea being considered.
 Protecting the current positions of those making a living from the proposed wind farm area is a core issue for us.

 This proactive engagement is continuing and will remain for the lifetime of the project.